 Where you access third party websites via a link from our websites, we may also collect or have access to that information as part of our arrangements with those third parties.

-We may advertise on other websites you visit and we may collect information from these sites on your browser type, the date and time of your visit and the performance of their marketing efforts.
+We may advertise on other websites you visit, and we may collect information from these sites on your browser type, the date and time of your visit and the performance of their marketing efforts.

-When you access our websites after viewing one of our advertisements on another website, the advertising company may collect information on how you utilise our websites (e.g. which pages you view) and whether you commenced or completed an online application.
+When you access our websites after viewing one of our advertisements on another website, the advertising agency may collect information on how you utilise our websites (e.g. which pages you view) and whether you commenced or completed an online application.

 We may use cookie information to display targeted advertisements or content on our websites, and also on third party networks and websites such as Google and Facebook.
 We may use remarketing tools such as Google AdWords to tailor our marketing to (for example) better suit your needs and only display advertisements that are relevant to you.